 The catchment includes the Macquarie Marshes complex on the lower reaches of the Macquarie River, of which, parts of the northern, southern and eastern Marshes are listed as a Wetland of International Importance under the Ramsar Convention.
 The Macquarie Marshes were recognised under the Ramsar Convention for being a unique example of a wetland type in the region in terms of their size and their diversity of wetland types, supporting species of conservation significance and biological diversity, providing refuge during adverse conditions, and regularly supporting large numbers of waterbirds.
-The Ramsar site contains a range of habitats including core areas of semi-permanent wetlands, including forests and woodlands, reed beds, marshes, rushlands and open lagoons, which provide habitat for migratory bird species and large numbers of waterbirds, including colonial nesting birds.
+This includes those listed under international migratory agreements (JAMBA, ROKAMBA, CAMBA).
+The Ramsar site contains a range of habitats including core areas of semi-permanent wetlands, including forests and woodlands, reed beds, marshes, rushlands and open lagoons.
+These vegetation types have been identified as critical components of the Ramsar site, and provide habitat for migratory bird species and large numbers of waterbirds, including colonial nesting birds.

 Other assets in the catchment include the Macquarie River channel, the unregulated component of the lower Macquarie River downstream of Warren Town Weir and the distributary creek system to the west of the Marshes.
-The rivers and wetlands of the Macquarie Valley hold significant spiritual and cultural importance for the Wiradjuri and Ngemba-Wayilwan Aboriginal people.